-On the evening of May 14, 2023, unidentified people shot and killed Ralikonelo Joki, a radio host with the privately owned broadcaster Ts’enolo FM, in the Lesotho capital city of Maseru.
+On the evening of May 14, 2023, two attackers shot and killed Ralikonelo Joki, a radio host with the privately owned broadcaster Ts’enolo FM, as he drove out of the station’s premises in the Lesotho capital city of Maseru.

 Joki lost control and crashed his car, and the gunmen continued firing at him, in total shooting him once in the head and 13 times in the body, according to those sources and a statement by the Lesotho chapter of the regional press freedom group Media Institute of Southern Africa (MISA).

 Nothing was stolen from the scene, Maloi told CPJ.
 Joki was declared dead by members of the Lesotho Defense Force, Tshabalala said on a Tsénolo FM broadcast.

 At a press conference that day, Lesotho police spokesperson Mpiti Mopeli said Joki’s killing may have been related a dispute with one of the suspects over a personal issue over initiation schools, which handle boys’ circumcision and other cultural practices related to their transition to manhood.
 Mopeli did not rule out other factors that could have led to the journalist’s death, according to news reports.

 Joki covered government, politics, alleged corruption, and other topical issues on his Hlokoana-La-Tsela (I Heard It Through the Grapevine) radio program, and in podcasts posted on the privately owned outlet Lesotho Tribune’s YouTube channel, where he previously worked, said freelance journalist Poloko Mokhele.